IBBoard/cawbird/README.md

    * Fedora 30
  * CentOS
    * CentOS 7

-The following distros should be supported in future:
  * Ubuntu
    * Ubuntu 18.04 (Bionic Beaver)
    * Ubuntu 19.04 (Disco Dingo)

+The following distros should be supported in future:
+ * Ubuntu
    * Ubuntu 19.10 (Eoan Ermine)

 Twitter uses specific codecs for videos.
 These are provided by `libav` and are not included in the core repositories of many distros.
 The following additional repositories are known to include the required libraries:

  * openSUSE - [Packman](http://packman.links2linux.org/)
  * Fedora/CentOS - [RPMFusion](https://rpmfusion.org/)
+ * Ubuntu - Universe

 ## Shortcuts